yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-vga-card.jpg" width="600" >}}

-Graphics is provided by a Cirrus Logic CL-GD5426 VLB card.
+Graphics is provided by a Cirrus Logic CL-GD5426 VLB which was donated to me together with the motherboard.

 This card is capable of up to 2MB of video RAM but only 1MB is populated.
 Cirrus Logic cards are known then for their low cost but still reasonable performance.

-This was also donated to me together with the motherboard.

 1MB of video RAM is pretty good for that era and allows resolutions of 800x600 or 1024x768 depending on colour depth.